-This site provides methods for running WordPerfect for DOS on 64-bit versions of Windows, including Windows 8.
-This site recommends that you use a special system, devised for this site, that makes it possible to run WordPerfect for DOS under 64-bit versions of Windows.
+This site provides methods for running WordPerfect for DOS on 64-bit versions of Windows, including Windows 7, 8, and 10.
+This site recommends that you use one of two special systems devised for this site that make this possible: either the new vDos-based vDosWP system or the older DOSBox-based WP-64 system.
 Information about other methods of running WordPerfect for DOS under 64-bit Windows may also be found on this site.

-Note: It makes absolutely no difference whether you have a Pro or Basic or Home or Ultimate or Enterprise or any other specific subtype of Windows XP, Vista, or Windows 7 or 8; WordPerfect for DOS will run equally well on Pro, Basic, Home, or any other variety of Windows XP, and equally well or any variety of Vista, or any variety of Windows 7, and any variety of Windows 8 for Intel-based computers only.
+Note: It makes absolutely no difference whether you have a Pro or Basic or Home or Ultimate or Enterprise or any other specific subtype of Windows XP, Vista, or Windows 7, 8, or 10; WordPerfect for DOS will run equally well on Pro, Basic, Home, or any other variety of Windows.
 However, it is far more trouble to run WordPerfect for DOS on 64-bit versions of Windows than on 32-bit versions.